I-Mati/postitfy/README.md

 ### Data persistence

 This app is using localStorage to persistent the data introduced by the user, this has clear limitations but is enough to manage data locally on a device.

+### Custom commands

+There are few custom commands that you can invoke from the terminal to make specifics things:

+`lint`: Provide a linter verification of the files `lint:fix`: Run the linter and make changes to fix the problems when is possible.